vk2him/Enphase-Envoy-mqtt-json/README.md

 python setup.py install
 ```
 - The serial number of your Envoy.
 Can be obtained by browsing to "http://envoy.local"
 - The installer password for your envoy.
-To obtain, run the `passwordCalc.py` script using the Envoys serial number
+To obtain, run the `passwordCalc.py` script using the Envoys serial number after first editing the file and inserting your serial number.
+Don't change the `userName` - it must be installer
+    - This program courtesy of "https://github.com/sarnau/EnphaseEnergy"
 - A mqtt broker - this can be external or use the `Mosquitto broker` from the Home Assistant Add-on store
     - If you use the add-on, create a Home Assistant user/password for mqtt as described in the `Mosquitto broker` installation instructions
 ## Install